 What happens on a timber cruise, and why is it important in forest management?

-A timber cruise is an essential tool used by foresters to determine the land value of an area.
+A timber cruise is an essential tool used by foresters to determine the value of a specific area of land, including the trees.

-To learn more about how this process works, we talked to longtime Rayonier employee and Florida Resource Unit Leader Rick Piagno and Rayonier Business Development Forester Kyle Purvis.
+To learn more about how this process works, we talked to three Rayonier employees, including Florida Resource Unit Leader Rick Piagno, Timber Marketing Manager Rusty Cobb and Resource Land Manager Kyle Purvis.

 WHAT EXACTLY IS A TIMBER CRUISE?